LibrePCB/LibrePCB/README.md

 At the first startup, LibrePCB asks for a workspace directory where the library elements and projects will be saved.
-For developers there is a demo workspace inclusive library and projects in this repository (subdirectory "dev/workspace/").
+For developers there is a demo workspace inclusive library and projects in the submodule "dev/demo-workspace/".

 ## License